Astros vs. Reds Player Props Betting Odds

 Steer Stats

-- Spencer Steer has put up 68 hits with 17 doubles, two triples, nine home runs and 28 walks.
+- Spencer Steer has collected 70 hits with 17 doubles, two triples, nine home runs and 29 walks.
 He has driven in 37 runs with six stolen bases.

 Steer Recent Games